swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Resigning an `ID` allows the actor system to release any resources it might have held in association with this actor.
 Most often this means removing it from some internal lookup table that was used to implement the `resolve(ID) -> Self` method of a distributed actor, but it could also imply tearing down connections, clearing caches, or even dropping any in-flight messages addressed to the now terminated actor.

-In the simple case this is trivially solved by deinitialization: we completely initialize the actor, and once it deinitializes, we invoke resign the ID in the actor's deinitializer:
+In the simple case this is trivially solved by deinitialization: we completely initialize the actor, and once it deinitializes, we invoke `resignID` in the actor's deinitializer:

 ```swift
 deinit {